Prettyhtml/prettyhtml/README.md

 ![Prettyhtml Banner](/logo.png)

 Opinionated general formatter for your Angular, Vue or pure HTML5 templates.
+Try it on [repl.it](https://repl.it/@StarpTech/PrettyHtml).

 ## Features